zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 **8.1 Summary of Main Results**

-We have shown that the RTM Unified Field Framework—built on a two-loop Standard Model backbone plus an α-shift mechanism—can achieve precise unification of the three SM gauge couplings once a physically motivated set of new states is included.
+We have shown that the RTM Unified Field Framework, built on a two-loop Standard Model backbone plus an α-shift mechanism, can achieve precise unification of the three SM gauge couplings once a physically motivated set of new states is included.
 By computing **exact one-loop threshold corrections** at each particle’s mass and performing a **bottom-up RG fit** from $`M_{Z}`$ we found

 ``` math
 g_{\star} = 0.542,\ \ \ \ \ \ \ \ \mu_{\star} = 1.2 \times 10^{16}\ GeV,\ \ \ \ \ \ \ \ \eta = 0.082,